19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Codes of practice and specifications

-32\.—(1) The Board may issue or approve and from time to time review specifications for sewerage works, sewerage systems, sanitary facilities, sanitary appliances, drains, drainage works and storm water drainage systems, and codes of practice for professionals engaged in the design and construction of the same.
+32\.—(1) The Board may issue or approve and from time to time review —

+(a) specifications for sewerage works, sewerage systems, sanitary facilities, sanitary appliances, drains, drainage works, silt control measures, storm water drainage systems and works which are likely to affect any sewerage system or storm water drainage system; and

-[8/2001]
+(b) codes of practice for professionals engaged in the design and construction of any of the matters referred to in paragraph (a).

+[Act 10 of 2012 wef 01/09/2012]

 (2) If any provision in any code of practice or specifications issued or approved by the Board under subsection (1) is inconsistent with any regulation made under this Act, such provision shall, to the extent of the inconsistency —